leonewton253/scripts/README.md

 scripts
 =======

-Misc scripts I've edited or collected
+Misc scripts I've edited or collected.

+Pending ideas:
+- Have getnewlinks script ask for search query
+- Have getnewlinks allow files with one URL per line, as input
+- Have getnewlinks ask what file you would like to append the output to